Odin tattoos are especially popular for men, but he’s someone any gender can engage with if they feel a special attachment to him.

 But many people with an appreciation for the old ways still practice Asatro: the worship of the Norse Gods.

-In a world where we hunt for meat in fluorescent-lit supermarkets and start our most epic battles from our couches, it’s easy to see why people have fallen in love with the Viking fantasy.
+In a world where we hunt for meat in fluorescent-lit supermarkets and start our most epic endeavors from our couches, it’s easy to see why people have fallen in love with the Viking fantasy.

 Chief among these Vikings is Odin, King of Gods.